potassco/clorm/docs/clorm/embedding.rst

 --------------------

-Building on the easy with which predicates and complex terms can be defined using ClORM, a second goal of this project is to maintain a library of re-usable ASP components.
+Building on the easy with which predicates and complex terms can be defined using Clorm, a second goal of this project is to maintain a library of re-usable ASP components.

 While it remains to be seen whether or not there is a genuine need or desire for